RedditRecs

 Reddit Icon

-Benito_Caruana • 13 days ago
+Benito_Caruana • about 1 month ago

 It also picks up more than my old corded Shark (that I absolutely hated, but that’s neither here nor there I suppose) but people say corded is more powerful and I just think it really depends on what machine you’ve got with a battery and what machine you’ve got with a plug 🤷🏻